-- 34 LMI households will become homebuyers by acquiring and rehabilitating Habitat homes, acquiring and rehabilitating homes through Community Housing Alternatives, acquiring cooperative units at Arrowwood Cooperative. - 6 households under 50% AMI will acquire Cooperative Housing membership. - 190 units of affordable rental housing will be acquired and/or rehabilitated for special needs, homeless, and/or households with incomes under 50% of AMI. - 39 units of new affordable rental housing will be constructed for households with incomes under 50% of AMI. - 36 LMI households will receive low- or no-interest loans/grants to rehabilitate their homes for increased safety and quality.
+- 15 LMI households will become homebuyers through down payment assistance and rehabilitation as needed, through Community Housing Alternatives and Habitat for Humanity of Huron Valley. - 21 units of affordable rental housing will be rehabilitated for special needs, homeless, and/or households with incomes under 50% of AMI.
+Additional funds will be allocated to a 23 unit acquisition and rehabilitation rental property that was funded in FY 10/11. - 32 units of new affordable rental housing will be constructed for households with incomes under 50% of AMI.
+Additional funds will be allocated to a 39 unit new construction rental property that was funded in FY 10/11. - 30 LMI households will receive low- or no-interest loans/grants to rehabilitate their homes for increased safety and quality.